-- a. to provide the advisee with assistance in understanding how the hearing will proceed. - b. to provide assistance with understanding the resolution process. - c. to provide emotional support before, during, and after a hearing.
-At no time is the advisor permitted to address the board directly. - 4.
-The Office of Student Conduct and Conflict Resolution (OSCCR) reserves the right to refer all students from the same incident to a Student Conduct Board hearing for a resolution, regardless of an individual student's preference regarding acceptance or contesting of responsibility. - 5.
-Should more than one student be involved in an incident going before a Student Conduct Board, then all students involved may be assigned to the same hearing.
+- The Office of Student Conduct and Conflict Resolution reserves the right to refer all students from the same incident to a Student Conduct Board hearing for a resolution, regardless of an individual student's preference regarding acceptance or contesting of responsibility. - Should more than one student be involved in an incident going before a Student Conduct Board, then all students involved may be assigned to the same hearing.